Dr Henry Chan is an orthopaedic surgeon who previously led the Joint Replacement Unit in a major teaching hospital in Singapore.

 Correspondingly, tons of marketing money is poured into targeting back pain sufferers, which is why you often see advertisements offering free spine checks in heartland malls.

-PSA: Get your back pain checked out if it's gone on for more than 3 months
+Get your back pain checked out if it has lasted over 3 months

 By far, the most common cause of back pain that Dr Henry sees amongst Singaporeans is due to back strain.